digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

 * Discussion Point 2

 #### Jim Woodcock
 * I have been working on the DFF proposal on RoboSec: Security by Design for Robotics.
 This is due for submission on Wednesday.
-Alm ost ready to go.
+Almost ready to go.

 ## Sub-projects status